What Does The Fourth Amendment Mean?

 An Improper Search and the Exclusionary Rule

-The exclusionary rule prevents the government from relying on evidence obtained as a result of a violation of an individual's constitutional rights.
+The exclusionary rule functions by making certain evidence obtained in violation of the Fourth Amendment inadmissible.
 It means that any evidence found in the course of an improper search cannot be used as evidence against a defendant during a criminal trial.